IBM/wcs-ocaml/README.md

   -include_count b    Whether to include information about the number of records returned.
   -sort attr          The attribute by which returned results will be sorted.
 To reverse the sort order, prefix the value with a minus sign (-).
 Supported values are name, modified, and workspace_id.
   -cursor token       A token identifying the last value from the previous page of results.
+  -short              Display ony workspace ids and names.
   -wcs-cred cred.json The file containing the Watson Conversation Service credentials.
   -no-error-recovery  Do not try to recover in case of error.
   -debug              Print debug messages.
   -help               Display this list of options
   ```

+The command `ls` is a synonym for the command `list -short`.

 ### The `create` command